tenbergen/CPRTool/README.md

 All environments will make use of a .env file for automation of deployment.
 At the root of the directory, create a `.env` file using `.env.example` as the template. **Do not change the `MONGO_DATABASE`, `MONGO_INITDB_DATABASE`, `MONGO_PORT`, `MONGO2_PORT`, `MONGO3_PORT`, `MONGO4_PORT`, or `MONGO5_PORT` values.
 Make `MONGO_INITDB_ROOT_USERNAME`, `MONGO_INITDB_ROOT_PASSWORD`, `MONGO_USERNAME`, and `MONGO_PASSWORD` whatever you would like, but keep them consistent across running environments.**

 All environments will be using MongoDB deployed with Docker and Docker compose so that database infrastructure is not different .
 You will not need to install MongoDB, but it may be a good idea to install [MongoDB Compass](https://www.mongodb.com/products/compass) so you can more easily monitor the databases.
+[Mongosh](https://www.mongodb.com/docs/mongodb-shell/install/) is another alternative program to monitor the database if you're more comfortable on the command line

 All environments will need Google Cloud Console Credentials.
 - Head to [Google Cloud Console Credentials](https://console.cloud.google.com/apis/credentials) to create an `OAuth client ID`.